 Diet/lifestyle: Although it is important for all of us, there is evidence that it is particularly important for sufferers to watch what they eat by making sure their diet is well balanced.
 It is recommended that caffeine, alcohol, and nicotine be avoided entirely.
 Rest, sleeping well, and reducing stress can all contribute to a greater sense of wellness.
 In addition, journaling and finding light hobbies can be helpful for some sufferers.

 Social Network: No, we are not talking about Facebook here!
 There is strong evidence that sharing your condition and suffering openly with friends and family can lead to a greater sense of connectedness and actually help mitigate symptoms.
 Support groups for fibromyalgia are also effective and benefit through associations with other sufferers who understand your experience better than most can.

 Acupuncture: About 1 in 5 Canadian sufferers will use acupuncture within 2 years of being diagnosed.
-Research has suggested that pain is reduce in many sufferers, and that stiffness is improved as well.
-The world renowned Mayo Clinic recognizes acupuncture as an effective means of reducing many types of chronic pain, and identifies fibromyalgia as a condition that acupuncture may help significantly manage.
+Research has suggested that pain is reduced in many sufferers, and that stiffness is improved as well.
+The world-renowned Mayo Clinic recognizes acupuncture as an effective means of reducing many types of chronic pain and identifies fibromyalgia as a condition that acupuncture may help significantly manage.